nishihatapalmer/TreeTable/README.md

     }

 ```
-JTable has default cell editors for Object (including String), Boolean, Number, Float, Double, Icon, IconImage and Date.
-For other types you will need to implement your own `TableCellEditor`.
+JTable has default cell editors for Object (including String), Boolean, and Number.
-//TODO: confirm default cell editors... does it have icon editors???